viniciusrma/arrays_loops_objects_functions/readme.md

 ### Thank you for getting here!
-I hope that my studies and notes serve to make your life as ~~strikethrough text~~a developer easier, as they do to me.
+I hope that my studies and notes serve to make your life as a developer easier, as they do to me.